-Form: if + present simple → future simple (will + infinitive without to)
+Form: if + present simple \rightarrow future simple (will + infinitive without to)

 If you study, you will/'ll get good grades.
 It will not/won't be fun if you don't come with us.

 Use: We use the first conditional to talk about a possible or probable situation in the present or future.
 We also use it to make promises and offers.
+If you help me tidy the kitchen, I will cook your favourite pasta dish.